alpacon

 • Response data

-• websocket: A one-time websocket url that can be used to access terminal.
+• websocket: A one-time WebSocket URL for accessing the terminal.
 The actual URL would look like wss://alpacon.io/ws/websh/<session_id>/<token>/.

 • Status codes: 200 OK on success.